Gastón Iungman: Voalá Project, Duchamp Pilot and Muaré

 Iungman, settled down in Europe, founded in 2007 the Voalá Project with the collaboration of the Argentinian plastic artist Roberto Strada.
 Voalá Project is a theatrical and visual arts company that creates aerial choreographies accompanied by a rock band.
 In 2010 Iungman produced a visual and musical show called Muaré, inspired in the French artist Marcel Duchamp and his rotorelief technique.
 The "muaré effect" is an interference pattern that illustrates a principle: two properly combined patterns can generate a different, random pattern.

 The performance incorporates a group of acrobats who make random geometric figures in the air, using a crane system that allows the development of artistic activity in the air, accompanied by the music of Duchamp Pilot.
 The project resides in Spain and has operational bases in England and Argentina, as well as a cast of artists from countries such as Brazil, England, Scotland, France, Greece, Argentina and Spain.
 The show was performed on the opening night of the twentieth edition of the FiraTàrrega in Catalonia and took part in other important events worldwide shortly after its founding.

 The band Duchamp Pilot was created to accompany Voalá's visual spectacle.
 The name of the band was based on the experimental work of French artist Marcel Duchamp.

 In 2014 the group performed at the famous Queen's House in Greenwich and took part in a large number of events in Europe, Asia and Latin America, as well as commemorating the anniversary of the city of Santa Fe, Argentina, in a free concert held on the West Coast before 60,000 people.
 In 2015 the group was responsible for the opening show of the popular Argentine variety program led by Marcelo Tinelli, Showmatch.

 Other venues and events visited during this tour were the Puebla International Theatre Festival, the Cervantino International Festival, La Mercè in Barcelona, the Singapore International Festival of Arts and the Cibeles and Salamanca squares.

-After successful performances in Europe, Asia and Mexico in 2017, a year later the group made two shows in the Iberoamerican Theatre Festival of Bogota, returning after their multitudinous experience in 2015.
+After successful performances in Europe, Asia and Mexico in 2017, a year later the group made two shows in the Iberoamerican Theatre Festival of Bogotá, returning after their multitudinous experience in 2015.
 Also in 2018 they presented the show Voalá Station in England, France, Romania, Poland, Mexico and Taiwan.

 Iungman has recorded some albums with the band Duchamp Pilot, in which he presents a fusion of rock, pop, new wave and psychedelic elements.
 In 2015 the band independently released the single "Erratic Rigor Mortis" and a year later their first feature, Part of the Process.
-In 2018 a new single by the band was released, titled "Hello, what's going on?, with a videoclip recorded in Bogota, Colombia.
+In 2018 a new single by the band was released, titled "Hello, what's going on?, with a videoclip recorded in Bogotá, Colombia.